-The visibility is great within the bay, so it’s highly possible for you to encounter many of the rare reef fish, commensals and nudibranchs.
+The visibility is great within the bay, so it’s highly possible for you to encounter many of the rare reef fish, commensals, and nudibranchs.

 Beyond the shallow area, there’s a slope leading toward a deeper level which also are covered with huge bommies.

-So what make it so special?
+So what makes it so special?

-This 7 meter deep diving spot is decorated with Buddha statues, stupas also as numerous smaller statues.
+This 7-meter deep-diving spot is decorated with Buddha statues, stupas also as numerous smaller statues.

-Rumours said that this is often basically a submerged art exhibit or even a conservation project inspired by an identical project the Underwater Temple Garden in Pemuteran (also in Bali).
+Rumors said that this is often basically a submerged art exhibit or even a conservation project inspired by an identical project the Underwater Temple Garden in Pemuteran (also in Bali).